CarsonScott/NetLib/README.md

-# netlib
-A lightweight network library for quick prototyping
+# NetLib: a lightweight library for building networks in python